The application deadline for the Fall 2015 entering class has been extended to April 15, 2015.

 Applicants will be notified via e-mail when the application and fee have been received and processed.
 This email will also provide log on information for the Admissions Office Online Status Check through which applicants can check which letters of recommendation have been received by the admissions office and check their application and decision status.

-Please note that to reserve a place in the 2013 entering class, an accepted applicant must submit a non-refundable admission deposit of $150 by April 15, 2013 or within 10 days of acceptance, whichever is later.
-A second nonrefundable deposit of $250 is due by June 15, 2013 to reserve a place in the entering class.
+An acceptance packet will be mailed to all admitted students with instructions on accepting their seat in the entering class.
+To reserve a place in the 2015 entering class, an accepted applicant must submit a nonrefundable admission deposit of $150 by April 15, 2015, or within 10 days of acceptance, whichever is later.
+A second nonrefundable deposit of $250 is due by June 15, 2015.
 Both the first and second deposits are credited toward tuition.

 To the extent possible, assignment to a particular division is made according to each applicant's choice.
-If space is not available in one division, however, the Admissions Committee may, at its discretion, offer a place in the other division to candidates meeting the common admissions standards.
-Admission deposits may be tendered and will be received for the division to which the applicant is accepted, as specified in the letter of acceptance.
+If space is not available in one division, the Admissions Committee may, at its discretion, offer a place in the other division to candidates meeting the common admissions standards.
 Applicants must obtain written approval in order to matriculate in a division other than the one to which acceptance was granted.

 It is imperative that section on character and fitness on the application be answered fully.
 Because of the high ethical standards to which lawyers are held, the failure to disclose any criminal conviction or pending criminal charge is often more significant, and can lead to more serious consequences, than the criminal conviction or charge itself.